Convergence Analysis of the Random Bisection Method: Random multisection algorithm

 The innermost integral is

 because of the telescopic summation.
-This leaves only $t K! \int_{\Delta_K} \mathrm{d} c_0^{(K)}\dots\mathrm{d} c_0^{(1)}$, where the integral corresponds to the probability that $n$ uniformly chosen random numbers in $[0,1]$ are chosen in nondecreasing order.
-Since there are $K!$ equiprobable ways to order the numbers and only one of them is nondecreasing (except for the probability zero cases where some pair of numbers are equal), the integral must be equal to $\frac{1}{K!}$, meaning that
+This leaves only $t K! \int_{\Delta_K} \mathrm{d} c_0^{(K)}\dots\mathrm{d} c_0^{(1)}$, where the integral is the probability that $K$ uniformly chosen random numbers in $[0,1]$ appear in nondecreasing order.
+Since the $K!$ possible orderings are equiprobable and only one is nondecreasing, up to probability-zero ties, the integral equals $1/K!$.
+Thus,